-The groundwater models used in completing this analysis are the best available scientific tools that can be used to meet the stated objectives.
+The groundwater model(s) used in completing this analysis is the best available scientific tool that can be used to meet the stated objective(s).
 To the extent that this analysis will be used for planning purposes and/or regulatory purposes related to pumping in the past and into the future, it is important to recognize the assumptions and limitations associated with the use of the results.
 In reviewing the use of models in environmental regulatory decision making, the National Research Council (2007) noted:

 "Models will always be constrained by computational limitations, assumptions, and knowledge gaps.
 They can best be viewed as tools to help inform decisions rather than as machines to generate truth or make decisions.
 Scientific advances will never make it possible to build a perfect model that accounts for every aspect of reality or to prove that a given model is correct in all respects for a particular regulatory application.
 These characteristics make evaluation of a regulatory model more complex than solely a comparison of measurement data with model results."
-GAM Run 15-005: Hays Trinity Groundwater Conservation District Management Plan March 6, 2015 Page 9 of 10